 OH MY!!
 Yes, this is a MUST DO climb, no doubt about it.
 This route has been described as one of the most beautiful climbs you have never heard of.
 However, judging from the many cyclists we encountered on the route on an early September Monday, the secret is out!
 The last third of this climb is among the most spectacular and breathtaking you will ever find.
 We were blessed with perfect weather, clear skies and blooming wildflowers for our one shot at this jewel.

 That’s a wrap.
-We understand and appreciate that our list is subjective and subject to disagreement.
-We doubt there would be few Top 10 World’s Most Scenic Bike Climbs that would line up precisely.
-However, at least for our last 2, we would strongly disagree with any Top 10 list that did not include at least one of the breathtakingly gorgeous climbs of Nivolet and Mangart.
+We understand and appreciate that our list is subjective and thus subject to disagreement.
+We doubt whether there would be any Top 10 World’s Most Scenic Bike Climbs lists that would line up precisely.
+However, we would strongly disagree with any Top 10 list that did not include at least one of the breathtakingly gorgeous climbs of Nivolet and Mangart.

 We welcome feedback regarding our list via our Contact Us page.